Medically Reviewed by

-Most people associate chia seeds with a fun little jingle that goes something like this: “Ch-ch-ch-chia!”
 Those same seeds that are responsible for growing fun plants are actually highly nutritious and one of the most potent superfoods on the planet.
 As a functional food, chia seeds can be used in a variety of healthy meals and snacks.
 The addition of chia seeds will boost the nutritional content in the foods that you make and enjoy.
 Although they are very tiny, chia seeds house a surprising amount of benefits!
-Your body will be saying cha-ching all the way to bank.
+Your body will be saying cha-ching all the way to the bank.

 Previously an essential crop in Mexico and Guatemala, chia seeds come from the plant Salvia hispanica and are actually part of the mint family.
 They were cultivated for food thousands of years ago and were highly regarded in Mayan and Aztec cultures.
 Chia seeds were even offered to the gods in religious ceremonies!

 Chia seeds have a mild, nutty flavor and can be eaten whole or ground.
 Because of their mild flavor, they pair well with both sweet and savory foods, and they add texture, increasing crunch and texture rather than flavor.
 Chia seeds are an essential ingredient in chia fresca, a hydrating beverage in which the seeds are mixed into fresh lemon or lime juice with a sweetener.
 This drink is extremely popular in Mexico and Central America.